cchudzicki-ocw-testing/res.9-003-summer-2015/content/video_galleries/unit-2--modeling-human-cognition.md

 *   [Josh Tenenbaum, Computational Cognitive Science Group, MIT](http://cocosci.mit.edu/)

-See the [tutorial by Tomer Ulman]({{< baseurl >}}/pages/tutorials/tutorial-5-church-programming) on the implementation of probabilistic models using the Church programming language.
+See the {{< resource_link 32907aca-b7d5-1972-49b3-b36fb769ce08 "tutorial by Tomer Ulman" >}} on the implementation of probabilistic models using the Church programming language.

 Baker, C. L., R. Saxe, et al. ![This resource may not render correctly in a screen reader.](/images/inacessible.gif)["Action Understanding as Inverse Planning."
 (PDF)](https://pdfs.semanticscholar.org/a4f1/eed4b436840dad9b98a4415cab61ec75dd61.pdf) _Cognition_ 113 (2009): 329–49.